-The government-wide financial statements (i.e., statement of net position and the statement of changes in net position) report information on all of the non-fiduciary activities of the primary government.
+The government-wide financial statements (i.e., statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the primary government.
 Governmental activities, which are primarily supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which are supported primarily by user fees and charges.

 Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though fiduciary funds are excluded from the government-wide financial statements.
 Major individual governmental funds and major individual enterprise funds are reported as separate columns in the fund financial statements.
-Non-major funds are aggregated and displayed in a single column.
+Nonmajor funds are aggregated and displayed in a single column.